A program of the Kinder Institute for Urban Research at Rice University

 The NNERPP RPP Knowledge Clearinghouse contains a curated collection of resources to help you with your education RPP efforts.

-The 2025 NNERPP Annual Forum will take place July 23-25 in St. Louis, MO.
+The 2025 NNERPP Annual Forum is taking place July 23-25 in St. Louis, MO!
 The theme will be: “Meeting the Moment: Connection, Collaboration, and Creativity for the Long Term.”
-Registrations are opening soon and session submissions are open now!
-Please use this form to view the guiding criteria and to submit your proposal(s) by Wednesday, April 30, 2025.
+To register for the Forum, please use this form.
+Early registration ends June 15, 2025.
+We look forward to seeing you there!

 ANNOUNCEMENTS